- Chris St John is an experienced, well-incentivised fund manager

 Alongside this fund, St John manages the AXA Framlington UK Select Opportunities and the UK Mid Cap funds.
 He serves as co-manager on the AXA Framlington UK Smaller Companies fund too.

 We're confident he's not overstretching himself though.
-There's a high degree of research overlap between the four funds and St John benefits from the assistance of co-manager Dan Harlow.
-They’re supported by the rest of AXA's UK Equities investment team, including experienced investor Nigel Yates, who joined at the start of 2020.
+There's a high degree of research overlap between the four funds and St John benefits from the assistance of co-managers Dan Harlow and Nigel Yates.
+They’re supported by the rest of AXA's UK Equities investment team.
 St John can also draw on the specialist knowledge of other fund managers from across the business where necessary.

-The manager looks for themes that are likely to drive stock market growth over the long term and thinks about how they could change consumer behavior.
-Current themes include increased life expectancy, applications of robotics and low-carbon economy solutions.
-Then he identifies companies likely to benefit as those themes develop over time.
+The managers look for themes that are likely to drive stock market growth over the long term and think about how they could change consumer behaviour.
+Current themes include increased life expectancy, automation and low-carbon economy solutions.
+Then they identify companies likely to benefit as those themes develop over time.

-St John tends to invest in companies with specific characteristics, including high barriers to entry for competitors, the ability to raise prices without impacting demand for their products or services, and an experienced senior management team.
-He thinks the calibre of management teams is particularly important within small and medium-sized businesses because they can have a greater influence on the company's overall success.
+St John and his team tend to invest in companies with specific characteristics, including high barriers to entry for competitors, the ability to raise prices without impacting demand for their products or services, and an experienced senior management team.
+They think the calibre of management teams is particularly important within small and medium-sized businesses because they can have a greater influence on the company's overall success.

-Meeting those managers is a critical part of St John’s investment process.
-First-hand information and insight allows him to test the quality of the company’s leadership, scrutinise their business model and evaluate the management team’s strategy to grow the business.
+Meeting those managers is a critical part of the team’s investment process.
+First-hand information and insight allows them to test the quality of the company’s leadership, scrutinise their business model and evaluate the management team’s strategy to grow the business.

 The company was formed in the 18th century, with the name AXA introduced in 1985.
 AXA bought specialist investment manager Framlington in 2005.